SekenderNaveed1/TOSCheck/README.md

 ---

-### For developers
+## For developers

 If you’re reading this section, you probably already read the terms before agreeing to GitHub’s API policy.
-Congrats, you’re already ahead of 99% of people.
+Congratulations — you’re already ahead of 99% of people.
 If you didn’t, that’s fine too.
 You’ll fit right in here.

----

-### How It Works (Technical Overview)

-TOSCheck is built around a local **RAG (Retrieval-Augmented Generation)** pipeline — essentially, it reads, breaks down, and embeds the text of Terms of Service or Privacy Policies, then uses a local LLM to analyze them in context with known legal risk patterns.

-#### 1. Text Extraction and Normalization
-TOSCheck supports raw text, PDFs, and HTML input.
-The `read_text()` function cleans up the document — removing excess whitespace, boilerplate, and markup — and returns normalized, plain-text content ready for processing.

-#### 2. Dynamic Clause-Aware Chunking
-Documents are split into natural “clauses” using a dynamic tokenizer.
-Instead of fixed-size chunks, the algorithm (`chunk_text()` in `chunk.py`) looks for **semantic breakpoints** such as blank lines, sentence ends, or semicolons.
-Each chunk typically represents one coherent clause or paragraph, preserving legal context while keeping token sizes small enough for efficient embedding.

-#### 3. Embedding and Vector Indexing
-Each chunk is embedded using a **local embedding model** (default: `nomic-embed-text` via Ollama).
-These embeddings are stored in `.ragcache` directories using lightweight JSON files for portability.
-TOSCheck maintains two separate vector spaces:
-- **TOS Index (`tos_rag`)** — the document you’re analyzing.
-- **KB Index (`kb_rag`)** — a curated knowledge base of risky legal patterns (e.g., arbitration, data collection, unilateral changes, etc.).

-#### 4. Retrieval (RAG Step 1)
-When analyzing, each TOS clause is used as a query against the knowledge base.
-A cosine similarity search retrieves the most relevant pattern chunks.
-This allows the system to match, for example, “You waive any right to a jury trial” with the “binding arbitration” category in the KB.

-#### 5. Contextual Explanation (RAG Step 2)
-The clause text and its matching patterns are combined into a structured prompt for a **local or remote LLM** (like an Ollama model, or OpenAI-compatible API).
-The prompt asks the model to:
-- Summarize the clause in plain English.
-- Identify potential risks or implications.
-- Label the likely category (e.g., Arbitration, Data Sharing, Refunds).
-- Optionally assign a severity level and relevant tags.

-#### 6. Dual-RAG Integration
-Unlike typical single-RAG setups, TOSCheck uses a **dual-RAG pipeline**:
-1. Retrieve relevant patterns from the KB for each TOS clause.
-2. Retrieve supporting evidence within the TOS itself if multiple clauses discuss the same topic.

-This improves both accuracy and explainability — the model doesn’t “hallucinate” patterns because it’s grounded in retrieved text from both sides.

-#### 7. Reporting
-Results are exported in Markdown (`.md`) and JSON:
-- The Markdown file contains a human-readable report with summaries, risks, and exact quotes.
-- The JSON file is structured for programmatic use or UI visualization (each clause includes embeddings, pattern matches, and generated analysis).

-#### 8. Fully Local & Privacy-Safe
-All processing happens on your machine — embeddings, retrieval, and generation.
-No text is uploaded unless you explicitly configure a cloud model.
-It’s designed to be **auditable and reproducible**, so you can trace exactly which lines led to which conclusion.

----

----

-## 🧩 System Flow

-TOSCheck operates as a **dual-RAG pipeline** designed to extract, compare, and explain risky clauses found in Terms of Service or Privacy Policy documents — entirely offline.

-Each run follows six key stages:

-1. **📥 Input Layer**
-   - Accepts `.txt`, `.pdf`, or URLs (via `trafilatura`).
-   - Normalizes and cleans the text for consistent parsing.

-2. **🧩 Dynamic Clause-Aware Chunking**
-   - Breaks text at logical boundaries (periods, semicolons, subclauses).
-   - Chunk size automatically adapts to content density and sentence complexity.

-3. **🧠 Embedding & Indexing**
-   - Converts text chunks into vector embeddings using **nomic-embed-text** through **Ollama**.
-   - Stores both knowledge base and document embeddings locally (`.ragcache`).

-4. **📚 Knowledge Base Comparison**
-   - Each document chunk is compared against a library of prebuilt patterns
-     (`rag_patterns/`) — such as arbitration, data collection, or refund clauses.
-   - Similarities are computed via cosine distance for fast semantic retrieval.

-5. **⚖️ Dual-RAG Reasoning**
-   - The model cross-references both the document’s content and relevant KB patterns.
-   - The LLM then explains *why* each clause matches, and what the user should know about it.

-6. **📝 Output Generation**
-   - Writes **Markdown** and **JSON** reports with:
-     - Flagged clauses
-     - Matched patterns
-     - Plain-language summaries
-     - Risk categories and confidence scores

----

-### 🔄 System Architecture
+## How It Works (Technical Overview)

+TOSCheck runs on a local Retrieval-Augmented Generation (RAG) pipeline.
+It takes a Terms of Service or Privacy Policy, breaks it into meaningful pieces, embeds them, and uses a local model to compare what it finds against known legal risk patterns.
+Everything happens on your machine.

+### 1. Text Extraction and Normalization
+You can feed it a raw text file, a PDF, or even a URL.
+The `read_text()` function handles the cleanup — removing markup, whitespace, and the usual junk that gets in the way — and turns it into clean, readable text ready for analysis.

+### 2. Dynamic Clause-Aware Chunking
+Instead of cutting the text into random equal pieces, TOSCheck uses a dynamic tokenizer that understands clauses.
+The algorithm (in `chunk.py`) looks for natural breaks like sentence endings, semicolons, or empty lines.
+Each chunk usually represents one clause or paragraph, which keeps the meaning intact while still being small enough for embedding.

+### 3. Embedding and Vector Indexing
+Each chunk is embedded using a local model (`nomic-embed-text` through Ollama).
+The results are stored in `.ragcache` folders as lightweight JSON files.
+TOSCheck keeps two separate spaces:

+**TOS Index (`tos_rag`)** — your document’s embeddings.
+**Knowledge Base Index (`kb_rag`)** — a curated collection of legal patterns like arbitration, data collection, or unilateral changes.

+### 4. Retrieval (Step One)
+When you analyze a document, each clause is compared to the knowledge base.
+A cosine similarity search pulls up the most relevant patterns.
+So if the text says “You waive any right to a jury trial,” it immediately links that to the arbitration category in the KB.

+### 5. Contextual Explanation (Step Two)
+Each clause and its matched patterns are combined into a structured prompt for your local or remote LLM.
+The model then:
+- Summarizes what the clause actually says in plain English
+- Identifies possible risks or implications
+- Labels it with a category like “Arbitration,” “Data Sharing,” or “Refunds”
+- Optionally adds a severity level or relevant tags

+### 6. Dual-RAG Integration
+Unlike single-pass systems, TOSCheck runs a dual-RAG setup.
+First it retrieves the most relevant patterns from the knowledge base.
+Then it retrieves supporting evidence from within the same document when multiple clauses talk about the same thing.
+This double grounding keeps explanations accurate and prevents the model from making things up.

+### 7. Reporting
+The results are saved in Markdown and JSON.
+The Markdown file gives you an easy-to-read summary with highlighted risks and quotes from the text.
+The JSON file is more structured — good if you want to build a UI or another tool around it.

+### 8. Fully Local and Privacy-Safe
+Everything happens on your computer.
+No uploads, no tracking, no hidden API calls.
+If you want to use a cloud model, you have to turn it on yourself.
+Otherwise, TOSCheck runs entirely offline, making it safe for private or confidential documents.

+## System Flow

+TOSCheck works like a conveyor belt: it takes your text in one end and spits out a clear explanation on the other, all without phoning home.

+Each run goes through a few key steps:

+**Input Layer**
+Takes `.txt`, `.pdf`, or URLs (via `trafilatura`), cleans and normalizes everything for consistent parsing.

+**Clause-Aware Chunking**
+Splits the document into logical units instead of random lengths, adapting chunk size to sentence complexity.

+**Embedding and Indexing**
+Turns every chunk into a vector embedding using `nomic-embed-text` through Ollama.
+Stores both the document and the knowledge base embeddings locally.

+**Knowledge Base Comparison**
+Matches each clause against predefined legal patterns stored in `rag_patterns/`.
+Uses cosine similarity to find the closest examples.

+**Dual-RAG Reasoning**
+The model looks at both the document and the KB matches at once, explaining why a clause was flagged and what it means.

+**Output Generation**
+Creates Markdown and JSON reports with flagged clauses, matched patterns, summaries, risk levels, and confidence scores.

+## System Architecture

+### TOSCheck System Flowchart
+This diagram shows how the whole thing fits together — from text extraction and embedding to pattern matching, reasoning, and report generation.

 <p align="center">
   <img src="images/toscheck_system_flow.png" alt="TOSCheck System Flowchart" width="600"/>
 </p>

-This visual shows the entire processing flow from document input → embedding → pattern matching → LLM reasoning → report generation.

----

-### ⚙️ Design Notes
+## Design Notes

-- **Fully local** — no external APIs or uploads.
-- **Dynamic chunking** ensures balance between context and speed.
+TOSCheck is completely local — nothing leaves your computer.
+The dynamic chunking system balances accuracy with speed.
-- **Dual-RAG** means interpretability: every flagged result is traceable to an original line and a known legal pattern.
+The dual-RAG setup means every result is traceable back to both the original text and a matching legal pattern.
-- **Model-agnostic** — works with any model via **Ollama**, not tied to a specific vendor.

----
+It’s model-agnostic, so you can run it with any LLM connected through Ollama or your own API endpoint.

-### Final note
+## Final Note

-This project isn’t trying to be a big deal.
-It’s just something small that should have existed already.
+This project isn’t meant to be a big deal.
+It’s just something small that probably should’ve existed already.
-If it makes even one person think before clicking “I agree,” then it did its job.
+If it makes even one person stop and read before hitting “I agree,” then it did its job.
-And if not, at least I read the terms this time.
+And if not, well, at least this time I read the terms.